 Circle Time is an important part of the children's day.
 If children come in during circle time, the entire class is disrupted.
-The children's ability to concentrate is compromised when their attention is diverted away from the group activity to the late arrivals at the door.
+The children's ability to concentrate is compromised when their attention is diverted every from the group activity to the late arrival attention is diverted away from the group activity to the late arrivals at the door.

 Just as importantly, children who are late may have troubles transitioning into the activities and miss an important part of the school day.